 From its beginnings as a settlement of the Nipissing First Nation, North Bay has been a transportation centre.
 North Bay lies on the Route of the Voyageurs; a famed network of rivers and waterways that leads to the interior of North America, along which many legendary explorers traveled in search of fame and fortune.

-The Ottawa and Mattawa River waterway, explored by Samuel du Champlain in 1615, follows an ancient fault in the Canadian Shield that now forms the backdrop from urban North Bay, which is known as the North Bay escarpment.
+The Ottawa and Mattawa River waterway, explored by Samuel du Champlain in 1615, follows an ancient fault in the Canadian Shield that now forms the backdrop for urban North Bay, known as the North Bay escarpment.
 This escarpment became a barrier to the construction of a transcontinental railway, the Canadian Pacific Railway, and the railway’s selected route hugged the shores of Lake Nipissing to avoid this topographic constraint.

 The building of the Canadian Pacific Railway, the Canadian National Railways, and the Ontario Northland Railway, established North Bay as the major transportation centre for the region.
 The arrival of the railways opened new markets for both lumber and the other natural resource activities in the area.